 Pupils opting for A Levels will choose from over 20 subjects.
 All are assessed at the end of the second year of the course.
-Pupils will commit to three; four if opting for Further Mathematics.
-A Level pupils will also complete the Extended Project Qualification (EPQ) which takes the form of either an extended piece of academic research, a theatrical production or an artefact.
-More details on the EPQ can be found in this booklet.
+A Level pupils will also complete the Extended Project Qualification (EPQ) which takes the form of either an extended piece of academic research or an artefact (artwork, coding, performance, presentation).